glotzerlab/gsd/doc/community.rst

 --------------------------

-Use the `GSD discussion board <https://github.com/glotzerlab/gsd/discussions/>`_ to post questions questions, ask for support, and discuss potential new features.
+Use the `GSD discussion board <https://github.com/glotzerlab/gsd/discussions/>`_ to post questions, ask for support, and discuss potential new features.

 Issue tracker
 -------------